Fredericton’s Housing Fuelling Growth

 Fredericton offers a lifestyle

-Three other east coast cities made the top 10, with Halifax at No. 1, Moncton at seven and Charlottetown at ten.
+Three other East Coast cities made the top 10: Halifax, at No. 1, Moncton, at No. 7, and Charlottetown, at No. 10.

 Rental prices in Fredericton, according to Zumper, also are quite reasonable.
 The average rent for a 1-bedroom apartment is currently $1,400, which is flat compared to 2020 prices.